joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

  - Validates that the service passed in is non-empty and matches a directory in `src/services`
  - Copies the directory contents into a build folder of the same name
  - Copies the `bnb-book-util` package/directory into the build folder
- - Uses Babel to transpile the ES* to valid javascript, runnable with plain Node.js without Babel
+ - Uses Babel to transpile the ES* to valid javascript, runnable with plain Node.js without Babel.
+It also builds [sourcemaps](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) for the transpiled javascript.
  - Edits `package.json` (and `package-lock.json`) dependency path for `bnb-book-util`, so that Node doesn't attempt to escape the root of the directory

 Now we can run `./scripts/build-scripts.sh storage` and we'll have a deployable `storage` service in `build/storage`.